-----------------------------------

 The kids’ Coping skills include 75 coping skills for kids to try; it has 20 printable worksheets, related YouTube videos, and Website information for Parents to follow.

 Dealing with kids isn’t a cakewalk, but things could get easier if you focus on healthy coping strategies.
-New parents must learn healthy coping skills for kids, be prepared and note down above focused coping skills for dealing with their growing child.
+New parents must learn healthy coping skills for kids, be prepared and note down the focused coping skills for dealing with their growing child.